Meet The Judges

 Rachel Domangue

-Rachel Domangue, originally from New Orleans, is the former Director of the National Dance Alliance.
-With an extensive background in high school and college dance team, Rachel’s BFA in Performing Arts-Dance from the University of Louisiana at Lafayette has allowed her to network with all facets of the dance industry.
-She has worked all over the U.S. as a dance team coach, choreographer, teacher and consultant.
-She has been honored to judge for JCDA at the All Japan Cheer and Dance Championship in Tokyo, NDA, UDA, Varsity All Star and The Dance Worlds.
-She serves on the USASF’s Dance Rules Committee and is a certified Legality Official and Panel Judge.
-Currently a digital nomad, Rachel travels the U.S. while working as the Business Operations + Development Director at Glass Staircase, a marketing and branding agency that focuses on empowering women and small businesses.
+Rachel Domangue, originally from New Orleans, Louisiana, is the former Director of the National Dance Alliance.
+Rachel’s BFA in Performing Arts-Dance from the University of Louisiana at Lafayette has allowed her to network with all facets of the dance industry.
+For over 20 years, she has worked as a dance team coach, choreographer, teacher, judge training consultant and speaker.
+Rachel has been honored to judge for BCA in England and Scotland, JCDA at the All Japan Cheer and Dance Championship in Tokyo, NDA, UDA, USA, Varsity All Star, The Dance Summit and the USASF Dance Worlds as both a Legality Official and Panel Judge.
+She also serves on the USASF Dance Rules Committee.
+Rachel’s daily gig is Director of Business Operations and Development at Glass Staircase, a creative marketing and branding agency that focuses on empowering women and small businesses.

 Heather Langham